Skip to content

 Marketplace install flow:

-4. AGH validates the manifest and computes the install checksum.
+5. AGH validates the manifest, computes the install checksum, and evaluates the trust report.

-6. AGH persists registry metadata: source tier marketplace, slug, registry name, and remote version.
+8. AGH persists registry metadata: source tier marketplace, slug, registry name, remote version, provenance, trust report, and diagnostics.

 Managed installs do not allow runtime dependency symlinks to escape the extracted extension root.
 If a packaged node_modules or runtime dependency symlink resolves outside that root, installation fails instead of copying content from the host filesystem.